-As the officer walked toward him, Oviedo snatched up a shotgun and fired pointblank.
-Garfias was one of the quickest of men with a revolver and probably beat the record on this occasion, for when the load of buckshot whistled over his head he had put two deadly bullets into Oviedo’s body.
+As the officer walked toward him, Oviedo snatched up a shotgun and fired point-blank.
+Garfias was one of the quickest of men with a revolver and probably beat the record on this occasion, for when a load of buckshot whistled over his head he had put two deadly bullets into Oviedo’s body.

-One of the most notable peace officers in the Southwest was George Scarborough of Deming.
-He had killed a number of men but always in discharge of his duty.
+One of the most notable peace officers in the Southwest was George Scarborough of Deming, New Mexico.
+He had killed a number of men but always in the discharge of his duty.
 There was nothing of the bully about him.
 It is probably that he was feared by the cattle rustlers as had been no other man.
 In April 1900, Scarborough and Deputy sheriff Walter Birchfield of Cochise County started from San Simon to investigate a case of cattle rustling.
-In the Chiricahuas Mountains they rode up to a couple of saddled horses, when they were fired upon from ambush.
+In the Chiricahuas Mountains, they rode up to a couple of saddled horses when they were fired upon from ambush.
 The two officers, revolvers in hand, galloped into the rocks under a hailstorm of bullets.
 Both officers were wounded, Scarborough so severely that he died two days later.
 His companion dismounted and built up a rock fortification, behind which, when darkness fell, he left Scarborough and finding his own horse, dashed away for help.
-Before daylight he was back from San Simon with a force of cowboys but the outlaws had left, headed for Mexico.
+Before daylight, he was back from San Simon with a force of cowboys but the outlaws had left, headed for Mexico.